xmha97/Tape/README.md

-# Navar
+# Tape
-A offline cross platform music player app with lyrics support
+A offline music player app for Android